-The 4th/King Railyard provides multiple services that are essential to Caltrain.
+The current 4th/King surface railyard provides multiple services that are essential to Caltrain.
 Today, this railyard operates as a station for boarding Caltrain riders.
 It performs important staging tasks so that multiple trains may come into service quickly after a big event such as a Giants baseball game.
-The railyard also provides space for storage and maintenance of Caltrain trains.
+The railyard also provides space for storage and light maintenance of Caltrain trains.